QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 #### Question answer:

 1) The reason of memoryerror:
-When append, high precision weights: for one float takes 8 bytes, for 500 million floats takes 4GB in total. just open not take too much memory. python needs extra memory (more than 4GB) to describe the data structure.
+When append high precision weights: for one float takes 24 bytes, for 500 million floats takes 4GB in total.

-First, we use 4GB to load the data.
-Then use 2GB to change the data into float type.
-When the data is appended into the 'weights' list, the list also costs 2GB memory.
-Apart from that, variable sum and len also cost 2 bytes in total.
+What's more, python needs extra memory (more than 4GB) to describe the data structure.

 The total memory usage is over 8GB, that is why they got a memoryerror.

 2) Suggestion of storing all the data in memory:

-Convert the weight data into other data types(eg. int(line)) rather than float.
-Since each float costs 8 bytes, each int only costs 4 bytes, saving data into int type would not exceed 8Gb.
+Instead of using list to store the data, I use numpy array to store the weight data.

 Or use "read in chunks" method: Divide the large file into several small files for processing.
 After processing each small file, release this part of memory.